typedoc2md/typedoc-plugin-markdown/devguide/typedoc-plugin-markdown/options/namespaces/declarations/README.md

 This option will handle the formatting of object literals assigned as properties in classes or interfaces.

-Note this options will only take effect when `propertiesFormat` is set to `list`.
+Note this options will only take effect when the property declaration is rendered in a `list` format.

 * **"list"**: members are output in linear blocks with headings, suitable for more detailed comments.
 * **"table"**: members are output within a Markdown table, condensed into a single paragraph.